 - Do your own due diligence when it comes to all property transactions.

-- Ensure you have adequate E&O insurance coverage in case something unexpectedly goes wrong, and you find yourself facing a lawsuit.
+- Ensure you have adequate real estate E&O insurance coverage in case something unexpectedly goes wrong, and you find yourself facing a lawsuit.

 To find out more, contact the friendly team at CRES at 800-880-2747 for a confidential discussion today.
 CRES is your real estate errors and omissions specialist with access to more E&O options than just about anyone else.
 (We’re part of one of the largest insurance brokers in the world.)
 Let us find you the best coverage for the best price.